ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 Above code, it loads the high address part of gI absolute address (16 bits) to register $2 and shift 16 bits.
 Now, the register $2 got it's high part of gI absolute address.
-Next, it loads the low part of gI absolute address into register 3.
+Next, it add register $2 and low part of gI absolute address into $2.
-Finally, add register $2 and $3 into $2, and loads the content of address
-$2+offset 0 into register $2.
+At this point, it get the gI memory address.
+Finally, it get the gI content by instruction "ld $2, 0($2)".
 The ``llc -relocation-model=static`` is for static link mode which binding the address in static, compile/link time, not dynamic/run time.
+If this program will be loaded at a specific address known at link stage, the relocation record of gI variable access instruction can be solved at link time.
+If this program loading address is known at load time, then this relocation record will be solved by loader at loading time.
+Both two cases of the program loaded address are known or unknown at link time, the variable is binding at link time.

 In static mode, LowerGlobalAddress() will check the translation is for IsGlobalInSmallSection() or not.
 When UseSmallSectionOpt is false and in static